Physical Features Shaping Southern Europe’s Wildfire Regimes

 Landscape Management and Fuel Reduction

-Agricultural land maintenance is equally critical.
-Abandoned fields quickly regenerate into flammable scrub.
-Support programs that incentivize active farming or provide compensation for maintaining cleared buffer zones around settlements can reduce the continuity of fuels.
-In Catalonia, the Agència de Prevenció d’Incendis works with local farmers to create agroforestry mosaics that act as natural firebreaks.
+Maintaining active agricultural use of land is also critical.
+Abandoned fields rapidly regenerate into dense, flammable scrub, increasing landscape connectivity and fire intensity.
+Support programs that incentivize farmers to continue cultivation or manage cleared buffer zones around settlements help reduce fuel continuity.
+For instance, Catalonia’s Agència de Prevenció d’Incendis collaborates with local farmers to develop agroforestry mosaics that act as natural firebreaks, blending agricultural productivity with wildfire mitigation.

 Urban Planning and Building Codes